-Bloom's Level: Comprehension/Knowledge/Analysis

-74. There are various types of research design that researchers can use including surveys, observation, experiments, and existing sources/secondary analysis.
+Bloom's Level: Analysis Bloom's Level: Comprehension Bloom's Level: Knowledge Topic: Research Methods 74.
+There are various types of research design that researchers can use including surveys, observation, experiments, and existing sources/secondary analysis.
 Evaluate the strengths and weaknesses of each of these designs using real world examples to illustrate.
 Which, in your view, provides the most powerful framework to conduct research?

-Bloom's Level: Analysis/Evaluation
+Bloom's Level: Analysis Bloom's Level: Evaluation Topic: Research Methods

-75. To what extent is the types of research design adopted likely to be influenced by the sociological perspective of the researcher, and to what extent by the nature of the research question being asked?
+75. To what extent is the type of research design adopted likely to be influenced by the sociological perspective of the researcher, and to what extent by the nature of the research question being asked?